-Fights involving ex-bandmates, current bandmates, Hall of Fame executives, judges, and anyone else within range of the podium regularly occur.
+Fights involving ex-bandmates, current bandmates, Hall of Fame executives, judges, and anyone else within range of the podium have occurred.
 Along the way, the musicians have created controversies nearly as memorable as the actual inductions.

 In one of his many mega-hits, “The Joker,” '70s mainstay Steve Miller sang he “sure don’t want to hurt no one.”
-But when he got inducted into the Rock & Roll Hall of Fame, he took a stab at the Hall that was honoring him.
+But when he got inducted into the Rock & Roll Hall of Fame in 2016, he took a stab at the Hall that was honoring him.

 Miller chided the institution to “be more inclusive of women” and take a greater role in promoting music education in schools.
 Backstage, he continued, commenting that his experience with the Hall was “unpleasant” and “they need to respect the artists they say they’re honoring, which they don’t.”